OAI/OpenAPI-Specification/README.md

 ## Tools and Libraries

-Looking to see how you can create your own OpenAPI definition, present it or otherwise use it?
+Looking to see how you can create your own OpenAPI definition, present it, or otherwise use it?
 Check out the growing [list of 3.0 Implementations](IMPLEMENTATIONS.md).

 ## Participation